SITE-ADA/as1-spring-boot-jpa-app-FaridM99/README.md

 This assignment will give you <strong>15%</strong> of the total. <br />
 <em> Good luck! </em> <br />
 <em> NS </em>

+ -- Checking the github is working or not on my terminal macos